 - Role – Select the user via a dropdown containing the list of possible roles.

-- Description – Allow the use of the users description field.
+- Description – Set the users description.

 User Custom Fields